-- 5.1 The Audit and Governance Committee is requested to - Consider the Draft Annual Governance Statement that appears in the appendix. - Challenge the Senior Manager Revenues and Risk on the risk scores that have been identified, and the narrative that explains the justification for the score. - Consider the action plan contained in the draft Annual Governance Statement. - Approve the Statement, and recommend that the Council Leader and Chief Executive sign it.
+- 5.1 The Governance and Audit Committee is requested to - Consider the Draft Annual Governance Statement that appears in the appendix. - Challenge the Head of Finance on the risk scores that have been identified, and the narrative that explains the justification for the score. - Consider the action plan contained in the draft Annual Governance Statement. - Approve the Statement and recommend that the Council Leader and Chief Executive sign it.